Is it just me, or is everyone daydreaming of a vacation right now? I for one have had just about enough of the cold weather!

 If you’re feeling the winter doldrums too, why not plan a trip?
 If you can’t make a move this weekend, dreaming and planning a vacation may be the next best thing.
 There’s nothing quite like the thrill of knowing your next plane ticket!

-Here’s a few trip planning resources to get you started on flights!
+Here’s a few trip planning resources to book your next flight!

 Don’t know where to go?
 Try Skyscanner.